jm4157/murdergames/readme.md

 This is a mod to [Orteil's Murder Games](https://orteil.dashnet.org/murdergames/) that aims to improve the experience by adding Traits, Statuses, Items, and events linked to all of those, as well as adding new events for the existing content.
 This mod is made by and **for** the [DiscOrder of No Quarter](https://discord.gg/TRDrRdv) community, and will include a more specific injokes as well as generic updates.

-A Google Drive exists with a [list](https://docs.google.com/document/d/1lU5NvP_yMKFLUt4bB2rJFOGVZc2SBDWSGu4Fvhl__Pc/edit?usp=sharing) of all the events in the game, which you can use for reference or comment improvements you think could be made.

 ## Using this Mod

 This mod overrides the code of [https://orteil.dashnet.org/murdergames/](https://orteil.dashnet.org/murdergames/) in order to function.
 Follow these steps to replicate this.